 Rustic camping space is provided and all delicious meals are catered by our wonderful chef Carin McKay.
 We use organic and local foods when possible and can accommodate gluten free, vegetarian, vegan and other dietary preferences.
 For questions email email@example.com.

 For those seeking deluxe accommodations rather than camping onsite, we recommend Costanoa Resort just a few minutes drive away.
 They have tent cabins, luxury cabins and lodge rooms and a hot tub and sauna as well as a KOA campground.

 Creating a village—where the whole family is welcome, supported and growing together—is so important.

-In that spirit, there are youth nature connection programs for children aged 5-16 at the event.
-Also children under 4 are welcome to attend under the care of an adult or parent!
+In that spirit, there are youth nature connection programs for children aged 4-17 at the event.
+Also children under 3 are welcome to attend under the care of a parent or other adult caregiver!

 For over 30 years, Jon Young has been a leader in the field of nature-based education and cultural mentoring, implementing vital advancements in the understanding and benefits of effective nature- and people-connection modeling.
-Jon is a deep nature connection mentor, wildlife tracker, peacemaker, author, workshop leader, consultant, inspiring public speaker and storyteller.
+Jon is a deep nature connection mentor, wildlife tracker, peacemaker, author and co-author of What the Robin Knows: How Birds Reveal the Secrets of the Natural World (2013), and Coyote's Guide to Connecting to Nature (2007) among others, workshop leader, consultant, inspiring public speaker and storyteller.
 He has appeared as an expert in numerous documentaries concerning nature and ecology and travels to teach widely throughout North America, Europe, Australia and southern Africa.

 Want to learn some birding by ear?
 Discover the "Five Voices" we use to start decoding bird language - check out our Bird Voices Audio Library here: